Sebobo/Shel.Neos.NginxCache/README.md

     composer require --no-update shel/neos-nginx-cache

-And then run `composer update` in your projects root folder.
+And then run `composer update` in your project's root folder.

 If you don't have the NGINX purge module, the package will only send refresh requests instead of using invalidations.
 You can find more information on how to setup the purge module [here](https://foshttpcache.readthedocs.io/en/stable/nginx-configuration.html#purge).